Financial Assistance – Veteran

 - Must be able to prove that you are a bona fide resident of Summit County for at least three months prior to application for benefits.

-A Benefits Coordinator will then assist you by completing your application during a personal interview.
+A Service Officer will then assist you by completing your application during a personal interview.
 Information you are expected to provide will be:

 - Household composition (including date of birth for each member of the household whether or not the person is related to you);

-- Household income (all monies from any source, earned and unearned);
+- Household income (all monies from any source, earned and unearned) for the past 30-days beginning from the day of your visit;

 - Employment history (date of hire, last day worked, reason for leaving); if you are unemployed and will be starting a new job, know the expected starting date and the date expecting to receive your first paycheck;